 Muktasana or the 'free pose' is a yoga posture practiced by many for attaining various health benefits.
 Muktasana is regarded by some authorities as a variation of the Siddhasana, while the Gheranda Samhita and other Hatha Yogic texts confirm it as a unique meditative posture.
-Muktasana differs from some other meditative Asanas by its peculiar arrangement of legs, arms and fingers.
+Muktasana differs from some other meditative asanas by its peculiar arrangement of legs, arms and fingers.
 Muktasana offers the same beneficial effects as the Siddhasana and must be practiced with much the same caution.

 Meaning of Muktasana